A poem is a machine made of words.William carlos williams

 Queneau wrote ten poems and came up with a clever gimmick that turned them into a hundred thousand billion potential poems.
 He is the author of the original poems and the inventor of the gimmick.
 “A poem is a small (or large) machine made of words,” said William Carlos Williams; this one has ten small machines (in a sense Williams would recognize) that together make one that is larger (than he or any of us can imagine).
 One big robot to make a hundred thousand billion little bots!
 Is Queneau the writer of any but the ten original poems that the reader “works” upon, labors for?
 If not Queneau, who is?
 Are those poems written at all?

 Let’s say we’ve got our work cut out for us!

 *In the spirit of OuLiPo we should probably do the math, right?
-(Queneau’s co-founder was teh mathematician François Le Lionnais.
+(Queneau’s co-founder was the mathematician François Le Lionnais.
 See Toscano and Vaccaro 2020 for more.)
 Let’s say it takes at least five minutes to read and appreciate a sonnet with a even a modicum of seriousness.
-That means it would five hundred thousand billion minutes to read “the whole book”.
+That means it would take five hundred thousand billion minutes to read “the whole book”.
 Divide by 60 and we get over eight thousand billion hours.
 Divide by 24 and we get a little over three hundred and thirty-three billion days.
 Divide by 365 and we could get it done in almost a billion years.